 Popular business entity types include:

 I also included S Corporation on the list.
-However, an S Corp isn’t in itself a business structure, but rather a tax election that LLCs and corporations (if they meet IRS eligibility requirements) can choose.
-An S Corp’s profit and loss pass through to the owners’ individual tax returns.
-The main advantage of S Corp tax treatment for LLC owners is a lower self-employment tax burden.
+However, an S Corporation isn’t in itself a business structure, but rather a tax election that LLCs and corporations (if they meet IRS eligibility requirements) can choose.
+An S Corporation’s profit and loss pass through to the owners’ individual tax returns.
+The main advantage of S Corporation tax treatment for LLC owners is a lower self-employment tax burden.
 Social Security and Medicare taxes only get levied on the owners’ wages and salaries.
 Company profits paid to owners as distributions are not subject to those taxes.
-The advantage for corporations electing S Corp treatment is it prevents “double taxation.”
+The advantage of corporations electing S Corporation treatment is it prevents double taxation.
 Double taxation happens when some profits are taxed at the corporate level (a corporation is its own tax-paying entity) and then at the individual level when they are given to shareholders as dividend income.